coreweave/tensorizer/docs/subprocess-serialization.md

 ## Warning about fork() and threads
-Be aware that Python `os.fork()` is often not a viable option, as it can be known to cause deadlocks if you have multiple threads.
+Be aware that Python `os.fork()` is often not a viable option, as it can cause deadlocks if you have multiple threads.
 Python 3.12 and above will [issue a deprecation warning](https://github.com/python/cpython/pull/100229) if you attempt this.
 Some 3rd-party packages that rely on sockets or file descriptors may also not behave correctly when a process unexpectedly forks.

 A subprocess (fork + exec) is generally safer, but you do not inherently get